 Title Study for the Archangel Gabriel in the Annunciation

-Material and technique Red chalk, pricked for transfer, blackened on the verso
+Material and technique Red chalk, pricked and indented for transfer, blackened on the verso

 Object type